andrebrito16/k8s-aws-terraform-cluster/README.md

 * one VPC with private and public subnets
 * one ssh key already uploaded on your AWS account
-* one bastion host to reach all the private EC2 instances

-For VPC and bastion host you can refer to [this](https://github.com/garutilorenzo/aws-terraform-examples) repository.
+For VPC you can refer to [this](https://github.com/garutilorenzo/aws-terraform-examples) repository.

 ## Before you start